Terrain parks stats

 The Terrain Park Rangers

-“Everybody that works on my team as a terrain park ranger, and as a builder, is passionate and dedicated to their sport,” says Brian Finestone, Whistler Blackcomb Terrain Park Supervisor.
+“Everybody that works on my team as a terrain park ranger, and as a builder, is passionate and dedicated to their sport,” says Brian Finestone, Whistler Blackcomb Terrain Park Manager.
 “Without their drive there is no way our parks would exist in this form, or progress at the scale that they do.
 The rangers are out there daily and they are the unsung heroes of the sport.”

 Jobs for terrain park rangers don’t come up often and the returning staff ratio is virtually 100 per cent.
 Many rangers actually move from the terrain park in the winter over to the Whistler Mountain Bike Park as trail crew in the summer season.